pulibrary/dpul/README.md

 This will subscribe to the events and update the DPUL records when they're created, updated, or deleted.

+## Reindexing production or staging
+To ensure production or staging indexes are up to date:

+1. ssh as the deploy user
+1. `cd /opt/dpul/current`
+1. `bundle exec rake dpul:reindex:collections`

+Note that this enqueues indexing for each collection, and actual indexing is run in via background jobs.
+On DPUL, indexing a collection also deletes records that have been removed from the collection.

 ## Replicate database and solr index from production to staging